-• Strategies Based on Place-Value Concepts In Topic 10, addition strategies that use place-value blocks allow students to physically count a sum.
+Strategies Based on Place-Value Concepts In Topic 11, subtraction strategies that use place-value blocks allow students to physically count a difference.
 Strategies that use a hundred chart generalize the representation of the blocks to numbers arranged in a pattern.
 Strategies that use an open number line provide another way of representing what the digits in a number mean.
-These strategies all build towards understanding that in adding two-digit numbers, one adds tens and tens, one and ones; and sometimes it is necessary to compose a ten.